qwilc/vocab-list-app/README.md

 `justify-content` property defines how the browser distributes space between and around content items along the main-axis of a flex container, and the inline axis of a grid container
 `justify-self` property sets the way a box is justified inside its alignment container `justify-items` property defines the default `justify-self` for all items of the box

+`!important` used to override Bootstrap

+`vmin` and `vmax` find min/max of vh and vw

+`min(80vmin, 1000px)` minimum of two or more values

+`fr` represents a fraction of the leftover space in grid container